ExxonMobil wants oil truck transport of 70 trucks a day through Central Coast

 "There are hundreds of jobs that would come to the region if the refineries reopen.
 We need them," said Dwyer.

 The California Economic Forecast consulting firm claims jobs will also benefit the local economy.
-But environmentalist are concerned about up to 70 oil tanker trucks a day being on local highways.
+But environmentalists are concerned about up to 70 oil tanker trucks a day being on local highways.

-The Goleta City Council has opposed Exon trucking the oil to refineries because they fear oil truck accidents that could cause fires and explosions, or contaminating spills.
+The Goleta City Council has opposed Exxon trucking the oil to refineries because they fear oil truck accidents that could cause fires and explosions, or contaminating spills.